 The fitness tracker technology is getting so advanced and innovative that you can even view your health information from your doctor’s office or hospital.
 For example, Apple’s Health App allows you to view your health history such as lab results, medications, and vitals from different healthcare institutions listed here.

 Yep!!
 Many doctors’ offices and healthcare systems support health records on the iPhone, enabling you to view your health information directly from the Health app.
-This is a Beta feature which I am very sure will help patients to take care of themselves and better communicate with their doctors.
+This is a Beta feature that I am very sure will help patients to take care of themselves and better communicate with their doctors.

 Also, you will not have to visit your physician more often which is a hassle for many people and also you can save in co-pays.
 You will stay healthier and your insurance premium will be lower.